inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 These modules generate tokens for other modules.
 A token generator generally doesn't have gates and packets are not pushed into or popped from it.

--  :ned:`TimeBasedTokenGenerator`: generates tokens based on the elapsed simulation time
+-  :ned:`TimeBasedTokenGenerator`: generates tokens based on elapsed simulation time
--  :ned:`PacketBasedTokenGenerator`: generates tokens based on the received packets
+-  :ned:`PacketBasedTokenGenerator`: generates tokens based on received packets
+-  :ned:`SignalBasedTokenGenerator`: generates tokens based on received signals
 -  :ned:`QueueBasedTokenGenerator`: generates tokens based on the state of a queue

 Shapers